500ml 4.8% ABV

 sediment and add to glass.

-A new style of pale ale, well hopped and quenching beer.
-Juicy malt and biscuity character underscored by fruity aroma from the Cascade and highly sought after Citra Hops.
+A style of pale ale, well-hopped and quenching beer.
+Juicy malt and biscuity character underscored by a fruity citrusy aroma with hints of mango.

 500ml 4.8% ABV.